-Shares mixed with Asian markets closed for lunar new year
+World shares advance, Asia mostly closed for lunar new year

-TOKYO – Shares were higher in Japan and Thailand but fell in Australia and India, with most Asian markets closed Friday for the lunar new year holiday.
+TOKYO – Share prices were higher early Friday in Europe after Wall Street's latest advance and a day of mixed trading in Asia.
+Most Asian markets were closed for lunar new year holidays.

 Continue Reading Below